Syllabus for ITS-261

 Located within the Evaluation Rubrics section of the course website is the online discussion forum rubric used to aid in the grading of all online discussion assignments.

-You are required to complete a final comprehensive course project.
-It consists of a series of questions that require you prepare scripts to perform tasks that can be run in a Linux shell.
+You are required to complete a final project.
+It consists of a series of questions and tasks that require you to prepare scripts or explain how the tasks can be run in the Ubuntu Linux operating system.
+The final project will be completed in two steps.
+The first part will be due in Week 8 and the second part will be due in Week 12.
 For details of the final project, please refer to the Final Project area of the course website.

 Your grade in the course will be determined as follows: